How to end a while loop in Python

 Processing a transaction batch with a while loop

-A while loop is perfect for processing a batch of transactions, stopping once a cumulative limit—like a daily spending cap—is reached.
+A while loop with a compound condition is perfect for processing a batch of items, like financial transactions, until a cumulative total reaches a specific limit.

 transactions = [120, 50, 300, 80, 10]